 The Ministry for Digitalisation's remit and missions are defined by the Grand-Ducal Decree establishing the ministries.

-In his statement to the Chamber of Deputies, Xavier Bettel declared: "If we have created a new ministry, it is not only to advance the overall technological development in the areas important to our economy and develop new strategies for our country to move forward, but also to improve our daily lives and the various administrative processes.
-A major part of the activities of the Ministry for Digitalisation is to make people's life easier."
+In his statement to the Chamber of Deputies, Xavier Bettel put it as follows: "The reason we have created a new ministry is not only to promote general technological development in areas that are crucial for our economy and to develop new strategies to help our country move forward, but also to improve our daily lives and the various administrative processes.
+A significant part of the activities of the Ministry for Digitalisation are aimed at making people's lives easier."

-After his meeting with the Commission for Digitalisation, Media and Communications of the Chamber of Deputies, Marc Hansen, for his part, stated his willingness to make the ministry a "facilitator" and a coordinator for ministries and other partners wishing to develop their activities in the digital field.
+Following his appearance before the Committee on Digitalisation, Media and Communications of the Chamber of Deputies, Marc Hansen told the press about his desire to make the Ministry a "facilitator" and a coordinator for ministries and other partners wishing to develop their digital activities.

 Whilst addressing the Chamber of Deputies, the Prime Minister and Minister for Digitalisation stressed the government's willingness to continue working towards achieving greater transparency and increased involvement of Luxembourg's citizens.

 It is in that spirit that the Ministry for Digitalisation relies on an "open innovation” approach for many of its projects.
 Open innovation is widely defined as "the deliberate input and output of knowledge to accelerate internal innovation” and is therefore diametrically opposed to a closed innovation process.
 In fact, the advent of the digital age and the digital revolution of our society have revolutionized our everyday lives.
 Widespread Internet access is dramatically transforming the relationships between state, citizens and companies thanks to instant and seamless connectivity.